grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 * _The money (Shillings) we normally use is government-issued money.
 Money is an invention of a group of people who are willing to accept a certain type of token as a means of exchange.
 Throughout human history, people have used different media of exchange: shells, paper money, special rocks and gold coins.
 Money is just an agreement among people that something can represent a trade value.
 Hopefully you have seen some videos about community currencies.
 If not, I will share some links and we can see some during the breaks or after today._
 * _A community currency is a voucher that can be used to trade in addition to the government issued money.
-Usually, communities use the measure of the government currency as a reference unit, for example, 1 CIC is redeemable for 1 Shilling worth of goods or services in Kenya.
+Usually, communities use the measure of the government currency as a reference unit, for example, 1 CAV is redeemable for 1 Shilling worth of goods or services in Kenya.
 This makes it easy for communities to use an alternative without having to calculate exchange rates. _
-* _Today, we are going to look at one form of community currency, called Community Inclusion Currencies or CICs.
-One quality is that a CIC can be used to fund community projects.
+* _Today, we are going to look at one form of community currency, called a CAVs.
+One quality is that a CAV can be used to fund community projects.
 Another quality is that they expire gradually over time in the form of a group fee._
 * _In all Community Currencies, it is the responsibility of the issuing community to care for and maintain the value of the currency, just as it is the government’s responsibility to care for the value of the shilling.
 We all know it is dangerous when the government does not do a good job of preserving the value of the national currency._
-* _The exercises we do today are designed so you get to experience the way that a CIC works.
+* _The exercises we do today are designed so you get to experience the way that a CAV works.
 You will get an understanding of how to use the currency and what problems you need to avoid if you want to continue to have a currency that is stable and serves the community._

 The following questions are designed to make sure the participants understand the basic ideas you have presented, and that they all start to participate in the discussion.